Recommeded databases and books as you start your U.S. career research:

 3 Steps to Your Job in the USA : Go from F-1 to H-1B

 4 Weeks to Your American Dream Job

 Many international students seek a list of companies who are willing to consider sponsoring visas.

 Going Global compiles this data for easy browsing.
 You can search and view H1B sponsoring companies by industry, company, location, and job title.
 Be aware, the wage data is based on prevailing wage data.

-Going Global gets all their data from the US Department of Labor's Foreign Labor Certification (FLC) Case Disclosure Files (choose the Disclosure Data tab).
-This includes all companies who have applied to sponsor a visa.
+Going Global sources their data from the US Department of Labor's Foreign Labor Certification (FLC) Case Disclosure Files (choose the Disclosure Data tab).

 For all files, use your Emory log in.

 For additional search recommendations, watch our 5:49 video with a few of our top tips!

 Create customized lists of domestic companies that have a have operations in over 200 countries.
 Search by country, region, state, company name, industry codes and revenue.
 Results include parent contact information (address, contact names, sales, number of employees, etc.) and the subsidiary operation contact information; the operations can be wholly or partially owned, subsidiaries, affiliates or branches.

 Identify companies based on parent and subsidiary location, and includes 182,000 companies, with 62,000 international parent companies.